 Tremor is considered by physicians and other health professionals to be one of the most difficult symptoms to treat.
 To date, there have been no reports of consistently effective drugs for tremor.
 Varying degrees of success have been reported with agents such as:

 Weights and other devices can also be attached to a limb to inhibit or compensate for tremors.
-An occupational therapist is the health professional who can best advise about assistive devices to aid in the management of tremor.
+An occupational therapist can best advise about assistive devices to aid in the management of tremor.

 More recently, deep brain stimulation (using electrodes implanted surgically into various brain areas) has been shown to be effective for the management of tremor in Parkinson's disease.
 This has also been tried in people with MS (with varying degrees of success) although, at the moment, this therapeutic approach should be regarded as experimental.

-Controversy continues over the role of alcohol or tetrahydro-cannabinol (THC), the active ingredient in marijuana, in treating tremor.
+Controversy continues over the role of alcohol or tetrahydro-cannabinol (THC: the active ingredient in marijuana) in treating tremor.
 Only small studies have been done, characterized by conflicting results.
-Marijuana remains a controlled substance under current policies of the U.S. Drug Enforcement Agency.